 Funded by the Water Research Foundation

 This study assessed the use of pilot- and commercial-scale ammonia stripping systems within the context of a proposed sequential manure treatment system of anaerobic digestion, coarse fiber separation, fine solids separation, and ammonia stripping.
 It also included work on a video about nutrient recovery, support for Approaches to Nutrient Recovery for Dairy Manure, webinars, and a field day.
-The final report for this project is in progress.
+You can learn more about this effort in the final report, Evaluation of Low-impact Ammonia Stripping with Bio-Fertilizer Recovery and Support for Technology Decision Making.

 Washington State Department of Agriculture – WSU Agricultural Research Center, Appendix A